Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 ## Pinout and setup
 ![setup](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/Additionnal%20informations/setup.png)

 The pinout given here is the same than in the Arduino program.
 I'm not particularly proud of my setting but it does the job for the time of code developpement.
-Using an Arduino proto shield is strongly advised.
+Using [the dedicated PCB](/PCB) is strongly advised.

 ## Example of image output
 ![results](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/Additionnal%20informations/results.png)